mrsuman2002/A_modular_Plugin-CodeChat/index.rst

 -   Improve docs
 -   Support at least one more editor.
 -   Save and restore scroll position on a per-file basis.

+Idea: what about multiple clients accessing the same project?

+-   To deal with asyncio's subprocess binary output, I can use the same approach as the standard subprocess module: use an io.TextIOWrapper.

+    decoder = codecs.getincrementaldecoder('utf-8')
+    string_io = StringIO(newline=None)
+    string_io.write(decoder.decode(subprocess.read(80)))
+    # When there's no more data, do a decoder.decode(bytes, True)

+-   At the core of the design is a wrapped StringIO class that allows reads/writes from/to (dest, str) [e.g. (build_output, "...rendered x as JavaScript...")].
+Opening this stream for reading returns an object that does blocking reads and remembers its location in the stream.
+It also offers a close_open method that, given an existing stream to close and a new stream to open, switches the blocking read being performed from the old to the new stream.
+StringIO also implements universal newlines
+-   The editor requests a render.
+The render manager either finds an existing render or creates a new render.
+For new renders, the render is enqueued.
+The render manager close_opens the web client's current render stream, replacing it with the new, resulting render stream; as a result, the web client then beings to read from this stream.
+-   The render manager worker eventually dequeues the render then starts writing to it.
+The renderer writes output, then errors, then html.
+-   The web client blocks on read until data is ready, then returns as much data as it can for each read.

 Search